Last Updated on June 15, 2021 by Helga Dosa

-Born in Rome in 1890 to strict, aristocratic parents, the young girl found her upbringing restricted and conservative.
+Born in Rome in 1890 to strict, aristocratic parents, the young girl Elsa Schiaparelli found her upbringing restricted and conservative.
 Rebellious and artistic, she left her Catholic school and began her tendency to shock by writing a book of suggestive poetry.
-Her parents, were not pleased and Schiaparelli ran away to bohemian London where she met and married a handsome Polish count at eighteen.
-During the First World War they moved to Greenwich Village in New York where her husband abandoned her with a little daughter to support.
+Her parents were not pleased.
+Schiaparelli ran away to bohemian London where she met and married a handsome Polish count at eighteen.
+During the First World War, they moved to Greenwich Village in New York.
+That is where her husband abandoned her with a little daughter to support.
 By this time she had already begun working for Gaby Picabia, a French fashion business owner, who introduced her to artists such as Marcel Duchamp and Man Ray.
 When Picabia and Man Ray left New York for Paris, Schiaparelli went with them.

 Of Paris and Schiaparelli, her colleague and protégé Yves Saint Laurent, once said “She slapped Paris.
-She smacked it.
-She tortured it.
+Elsa smacked it., tortured it.
 She bewitched it.
-And it fell madly love with her.”
-It all began when in 1925 the broken-hearted Schiaparelli began her career by sketching a black sweater with a large white bow motif which she had made by an American dressmaker.
-She opened her famous boutique in 1927 on the most fashionable street in Paris, the Rue de la Paix, and her vivid designs began to be very popular.
+And it fell madly in love with her.
+It all began when in 1925 the broken-hearted Elsa Schiaparelli began her career by sketching a black sweater with a large white bow motif which she had made by an American dressmaker.
+She opened her famous boutique in 1927.
+She opened it on the most fashionable street in Paris, the Rue de la Paix.
+Then, her vivid designs began to be very popular.

 She was not a trained seamstress, and her interest was not merely in fashion.
-She was a flamboyant persona who liked interacting with artists, and sported her own creations.
+Elsa was a flamboyant personality who liked interacting with artists and sported her own creations.
 She designed her clothes on paper, trusting her tailors to correctly interpret them, which was not as common then as it is today.

-During the dark days of the Depression she laid emphasis on the shoulders with pleats, padding, or braids and made quite severe looking dresses for the daytime.
-Her various evening dresses remained glamorous and sophisticated, however, and her clients included the Duchess of Windsor, the heiress Daisy Fellowes, and movie stars such as Katherine Hepburn and Marlene Dietrich.
+During the dark days of the Depression, she laid emphasis on the shoulders with pleats, padding, or braids and made quite severe-looking dresses for the daytime.
+Her various evening dresses remained glamorous and sophisticated.
+However, and her clients included the Duchess of Windsor, the heiress Daisy Fellowes, and movie stars such as Katherine Hepburn and Marlene Dietrich.
 She made an enormous amount of money and was able to open a large salon on the Place Vendome.
-By 1932 she employed 400 people in her business, sold between 7,000 and 8,000 garments a year and lived in an eighteenth century mansion which she loved.
+By 1932 she employed 400 people in her business.
+Then, she sold between 7,000 and 8,000 garments a year and lived in an eighteenth-century mansion that she loved.

 Another disadvantage was that despite being innovative, Schiaparelli’s designs could be copied easily, and the house lost revenue through copies.

-This meant that while Chanel continued in the fashion buisness, Schiaparelli had to shut shop despite being more creative and innovative.
-She had given the world such radically new fashion objects that would one day become common like ensemble outfits, backless swimsuits, built-in bras, shoulder pads, wedgie shoes and waterproof cottons to name but a few, but her legacy could live on only in the work of others.
+This meant that while Chanel continued in the fashion business, Elsa Schiaparelli had to shut shop despite being more creative and innovative.
+She had given the world such radically new fashion objects that would one day become common like ensemble outfits, backless swimsuits, built-in bras, shoulder pads, wedgie shoes, and waterproof cotton to name but a few, but her legacy could live on only in the work of others.
 She went into retirement in December 1954 and then wrote her autobiography, “Shocking Life.”